Nik-7113/Movie-Recommendation-System/README.md

-Here's the updated README for your Movie Recommendation System with the additional information about the machine learning algorithms used in your project:

----

 # Movie Recommendation System

 This is a **Movie Recommendation System** built with **React** for the frontend and **Python** for the backend.
 It provides movie recommendations based on a custom-built machine learning algorithm that utilizes data science concepts.
 The movie data and recommendations are fetched dynamically from the backend.